-Principal Sources and Issues General Prevention / Process Modification Approach Control Options Reduction Efficiency (%) Gas Condition Comments Particulate Matter (PM) Main sources are the combustion of fossil fuels and numerous manufacturing processes that collect PM through air extraction and ventilation systems.
-Volcanoes, ocean spray, forest fires and blowing dust (most prevalent in dry and semiand climates) contribute to background levels.
-Fuel switching (e.g. selection of lower sulfur fuels) or reducing the amount of fine particulates added to a process.
-Fabric Filters 99 - 99.7% Dry gas, temp <400F Applicability depends on flue gas properties including temperature, chemical properties, abrasion and load.
-Typical air to cloth ratio range of 2.0 to 3.5 cfm/ft 2 Achievable outlet concentrations of 23 mg/Nm 3 Electrostatic Precipitator (ESP) 97 - 99% Varies depending of particle type Precondition gas to remove large particles.
+Principal Sources and Issues General Prevention/ Process Modification Approach Control Options Reduction Efficiency (%) Gas Condition Comments PARTICULATE MATTER Main sources are the combustion of fossil fuels and numerous manufacturing processes that collect PM through Fuel switching (e.g. selection of lower sulfur fuels) or reducing the amount of fine particulates added to a process Fabric Filters 99 - 99.7% Dry gas, temp <400F Applicability depends on flue gas properties including temperature, chemical properties, abrasion and load.
+Typical air to cloth ration range of 2.0 to 3.5 cfm/ft2 Achievable outlet concentration of 23 mg/Nm3 air extraction and ventilation systems.
+Volcanoes, ocean spray, forest fires adn blowing dust (most prevalent Electrostatic Precipitator (ESP) 97 - 99% Varies depending on particle type Precondition gas to remove large particles.
 Efficiency dependent on resistivity of particle.
-Achievable outlet concentration of 23 mg/Nm3 Cyclone 74 - 95% None Most efficient for large particles.
-Achievable outlet concentrations of 30 - 40 mg/Nm 3 Wet Scrubber 93 - 95% None Wet sludge may be a disposal problem depending on local infrastructure.
-Achievable outlet concentrations of 30 - 40 mg/Nm3 Sulfur Dioxide (SO 2) Mainly produced by the combustion of fuels such as oil and coal and as a by-product from some chemical production or wastewater treatment processes.
-Control system selection is heavily dependent on the intel concentration.
-For SO2 concentrations in excess of 10%, the stream is passed through an acid plant not only to lower the SO2 emissions but also to generate high grade suffur for sale.
-Levels below 10% are not rich enough for this process and should therefore utilize absorption or 'scrubbing', where SO2 molecules are captured into a liquid phase or adsorption, where SO2 molecules are captured into a liquid phase or adsorption on the surface of a solid adsorbent.
-Fuel Switching >90% Alternate fuels may include low sulfur coal, light diesel or natural gas with consequent reduction in particulate emissions related to sulfur in the fuel.
-Fuel cleaning or beneficiation of fuels prior to combustion is another viable option but may have economic consequences.
-Sorbent Injection 30% - 70% Calcium or lime is injected into the flue gas and the SO 2 is adsorbed onto the sorbent Dry Flue Gas Desulfurization 70%-90% Can be regenerable or throwaway.
-Wet Flue Gas Desulfurization >90% Produces gypsum as a by-product
+Achievable outlet concentration of 23 mg/Nm3 in dry and semi-arid climates) contribute to background levels.
+Cyclone 74 - 95% None Most efficient for large particles.
+Achievable outlet concentrations of 30-40 mg/Nm3 buckground levels.
+Wet Scrubber 93 - 95% None Wet sludge may be a disposal problem depending on local infrastructure.
+Achievable outlet concentrations of 30-40 mg/Nm3 SULFUR DIOXIDE (SO 2 ) Mainly produced by the combustion of fuels such as oil and coal and as a by-product from some chemical production or Control system selection is heavily dependent on the inlet concentration.
+For SO concentrations in excess of 10%, the stream is passed through an acid plant not only to lower the SO emissions but also to generate high grade sulfur for sale.
+Levels below Fuel Switching >90% Alternate fuels may include low sulfur coal, light diesel or natural gas with consequent reduction in particulate emissions related to sulfur in the fuel.
+Fuel cleaning or beneficiation of fuels prior to combustion is another viable option but may have economic consequences, wastewater treatment processes.
+10% are not rich enough for this process and should therefore utilize absorption or 'scrubbing,' where SO molecules are captured into a liquid phase or Sorbent Injection 30 - 70% Calcium or lime is injected into the flue gas and the SO is absorbed onto the sorbent adsorption, where SO molecules are captured on the surface of a solid adsorbent.
+Dry Flue Gas Desulfurization 70 - 90% Can be regenerable or throwaway Wet Flue Gas Desulfurization >90% Produces gypsum as a by-product